craigedney/craigedney/README.md

 Frontend Engineer @britishcycling.

-Currently helping to lead frontend digital transformation project with new design system.
+Currently helping to lead frontend digital transformation project, incl. building new design system, redefining processes and infrastructure.

 <!--
 **craigedney/craigedney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.